OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Basic Breakout Board/RP2040 Basic Breakout Board/README.md

 The RP2040 Basic Breakout Board is designed to be an affordable option to get going with the GP2040-CE firmware.
 On orders of 50+ units the landed costs per unit through JLC can be less than $4.50 each!

 You can find a pre-compiled .UF2 firmware file for the RP2040 Basic Breakout Board in the GP2040-CE release section under `GP2040-CE_0.X.X_RP2040AdvancedBreakoutBoard.uf2`.
 This configuration will be maintained as long as the project is active and the pinout will not change.
-Should there be another version of the board, it will be kept as a seperate hardware entry.
+Should there be another version of the board, it will be kept as a separate hardware entry.
 Since this uses the same pinout as the Advanced Breakout Board you can use that .UF2.

-The RP2040 Baisc Breakout Board is an embedded design based on the original Pico Fighting Board (https://github.com/FeralAI/PicoFightingBoard) by FeralAI.
+The RP2040 Basic Breakout Board is an embedded design based on the original Pico Fighting Board (https://github.com/FeralAI/PicoFightingBoard) by FeralAI.

 The RP2040 Basic Breakout Board is an embedded SMD design with through hole components.
 It is not recommended to assemble these yourself unless you have a setup to do SMD assembly.

 With the RP2040 Basic Breakout Board using an embedded RP2040 chip, we are able to access all of the additional GPIO pins that are not easily accessible on the standard Raspberry Pi Pico board.
-This allows us to have many more options on the board so that people can make truly unique and custom contollers.
+This allows us to have many more options on the board so that people can make truly unique and custom controllers.
 Costs are reduced as much as possible on the Basic Breakout Board by only including a 20pin header and 4pin connector.

 We have a small but passionate Discord group which you can access here if interested: https://discord.com/invite/k2pxhke7q8